 How far is your commute?
 Mine is a twenty minute stop and go, race to the next red light ordeal through ever busier suburbia and strip mall heaven that is Central Florida.
 I put about 7,000 miles a year on my Honda with speed limits from 30-45mph.
 Granted, I’m probably not the average commuter, but ZennCars, focused on urban markets with tight city streets and way too many people, might just have a much wider market with people like me.
-We still have the minivan for Scout meets and soccer practise, but my use sure doesn’t require a Ford F150 to get to work.
+We still have the minivan for Scout meets and soccer practice, but my use sure doesn’t require a Ford F150 to get to work.

 Visit calcars.org for info on Plug-In hybrids, cars that use gas, but plug-in and recharge, getting the first 20-40 miles all battery-powered.